More

 Fury, the younger half-brother of WBC heavyweight champion Tyson Fury, threw more punches and landed more significant strikes than Paul during the fight, a split-decision victory on two judges’ scorecards.
 One judge had it 76-73 for Fury, while the other had it 75-74 for Paul.

-Both men started the fight on a positive note, with Paul seemingly finding his range in rounds two and three, and Fury putting his jab in Paul’s face and popping him in the face with combinations throughout the early stages of the fight.
+Both men started the fight on a positive note, with Paul seemingly finding his range in rounds two and three and Fury putting his jab in Paul’s face and popping him in the face with combinations throughout the early stages of the fight.
 Then, in round four, Fury pushed Paul back and took control with his long reach, catching him with combinations on several occasions.

 The rapper’s curse

 This has mainly been caused by Drake’s habit of betting on the losing team.
-He has been known to place bets on teams that are out of sight in their respective leagues, such as the Philadelphia 76ers and FC Barcelona.
+He has been known to place bets on teams out of sight in their respective leagues, such as the Philadelphia 76ers and FC Barcelona.

 As a result, it is no surprise that the rapper has lost millions of dollars in betting on these teams.
 He was also spotted wearing Philadelphia 76ers shorts after they lost to the Toronto Raptors in a game in October 2021.